vitaliybeinspired/Artificial-Intelligence/README.md

 In the convolutional neural network, I learned that the CNN has an optional Pooling layer which increases the accuracy.
 The pooling layer takes a section and calculates the max and average of all the pixels in that section.

+# Day 9 (2/26)

+Bias in the vision and languge of AI was that it labels yellow banana instead of banana like people would because people don't say yellow because it's common.
+I also remember reading about the AI creating a model on past successful resumes which was biased and applying it to current people.